Sebastien Breteau was born in 1971 in Bordeaux.

-Sebastien started his career in the Safran group (formerly Sagem) in Hong Kong, where he developed his experience with the Asian markets and supply chains.
-In 1997, he started his entrepreneurial career by being the first company to import Tamagotchi to France.
+After graduating from HEC Paris in 1997, Sebastien moved to Asia and started his career in the Safran group (formerly Sagem) in Hong Kong, where he developed his experience with the Asian markets and supply chains.
+He quickly started his entrepreneurial journey by setting the first operation to import Tamagotchi to France.
 He then created a company specializing in the design and export of promotional products and packaging, servicing large FMCG companies in Europe.
-The company expanded and opened offices in France, China, Bangladesh, the United Kingdom and Denmark and developed an internal need for quality control and supplier compliance.
+The company expanded and opened offices in France, China, Bangladesh, the United Kingdom and Denmark and developed an internal need for supply chain quality control and supplier compliance.

 While working in the early 2000’s in the trade sector between Asia and Europe, Sebastien observed a number of specific challenges that Western companies, especially SMEs, face when trying to secure third-party audit services, with responsiveness and ease of access to service being the biggest issues.
 To address that gap in the market, Sebastien Breteau founded AsiaInspection in 2005 with the core concept of taking quality control online.
-Putting technology at the heart of the business model, with a web and mobile platform allowing clients from anywhere in the world to easily book, receive and manage inspections, supplier audits and lab testing reports came as a breakthrough in the industry.
+Putting digital technology at the heart of the business model, with a web and mobile platform allowing clients from anywhere in the world to easily book, receive and manage inspections, supplier audits and lab testing reports came as a breakthrough in the industry.

 In 2018, AsiaInspection became QIMA to better reflect the global coverage and the tech-enabled services the company provides.